 Food miles refer to the geographic distance food travels before it reaches you.
-From farm to fork, the shorter the distance involved, generally speaking, the better the food will be for your health and the environment – both local and global.
+From farm to fork, the shorter the distance involved, the better the food will be for your health and the local and global environment.

-We talk about the concept of food miles when we want to consider the carbon costs to the environment of moving food from place to place.
+We talk about the concept of food miles when we want to consider the carbon costs to the environment of food transported from place to place.

 Food miles are a relatively modern phenomenon.
 Throughout most of human history, people have eaten food grown or sourced very locally.
 Without access to our contemporary distribution channels and hyper-connected world, everyone relied on the resources in their more immediate environments.

 Food makes up a considerable proportion of an individual's carbon footprint.
 We play a significant role in the food production supply chain.
-By making the right choices regarding what ends up on our plates, we can improve our environment.
+Moreover, we can improve our environment by making the right choices regarding what ends up on our plates.

 We can make sustainable and ethical choices surrounding food.
-Plus, the right choice can help to reduce food waste which is a global problem in itself.
+Plus, the right choice can help reduce food waste, which is a global problem.
 Food miles should be a significant factor in our equations.

 Our current food systems are fragile and wasteful.
 They are not sustainable long-term and are a major problem in our fight to transition to a post-carbon world.
-It is crucial to think carefully about what we eat and where it comes from.
+Thinking carefully about what we eat and where it comes from is crucial.
 This is why food miles are such an important thing to consider.

-Around 12% of the carbon emissions and greenhouse gases associated with the food we eat comes from the transportation of that food.
-The journey from farm to fork accounts, therefore, for a small yet significant proportion of food's carbon footprint and cost to the environment.
+Around 12% of the food miles emissions associated with the food we eat come from the transportation of that food.
+Therefore, the journey from farm to fork accounts for a small yet significant proportion of food's carbon footprint and cost to the environment.

 But the carbon costs of transportation, while significant, are still only a relatively small part of the equation.
 The land, energy, and water used for growing and processing crops are also hugely important.

 Many processed foods, for example, can draw on significant water and energy resources to turn the humble bean into a can of baked beans housed in an aluminum can.
-Food miles matter – but it is important to remember that they are only part of food-related emissions.
+Food miles matter – but it is important to remember that they are only part of food production emissions.

-That said, by paying more attention to food miles – to where our food comes from – we can build a better picture of what we are eating and what it truly costs.
+That said, by paying more attention to food miles – to where our food comes from – we can better understand what we are eating and what it truly costs.

 Transparency in food trade supply chains is crucial, and this can prove complex when considering processed food and its many ingredients from many places.
 Processed food typically travels over 1300 miles in the US to reach our plates.